Solgeniust1111/pump-sniper-bot/README.md

 # 🚀 **PumpFun Sniper Bot using Rust**

 Welcome to the **PumpFun Sniper Bot **!
 This bot watches for new `pump.fun` token mints on the Solana blockchain in real-time, making it the perfect tool to monitor token launches. 🌟
+You almost sniping and buy token in one block. if you use better vps server : (dedicated server) you 'll be able to swap in same block

 ### 🎯 **Key Features**